dsent/bullet-addons/README.md

 ![A screenshot of a Notion page with custom HTML marker before a list](img/sample-html-marker.png)

 This marker prevents the list below it from rendering as tabs and forces it to display as a default dropdown list.
 The marker doesn't affect other lists or other database views on the page.

 ## Build

 To simplify updates, I use a [PowerShell build script](build/) that combines individual CSS and JS files into two outputs you can paste into Bullet's custom code areas: an HTML file for the Body area (with `<script>` wrapper) and a CSS file for the CSS area.
 The script also optionally transpiles the scripts and stylesheets for better compatibility with older browsers and minifies them for production use.

 The script reads configuration from `build.config.json`, which lists the source files and options.
 A sample configuration is included in this repo.

 A detailed readme for the build script is in [build/build-readme.md](build/build-readme.md).

-Note that Bullet itself minifies the code you paste into the custom code areas, so minification is not strictly necessary.
+Note that Bullet itself minifies the code you paste into the custom code areas, so minification is not strictly necessary and wouldn't make a noticeable difference.

 ## Licensing and Contributions

 - This repository is licensed under the [MIT license](LICENSE).
 - For different licensing options, please [contact me](#author-and-contact).
 - Contributions are welcome.
 Open issues or submit pull requests to the public repository.
 Site-specific or sensitive content will not be accepted.

 ## Security & Privacy

 - Do not commit secrets or site-specific credentials.
 This repository contains only static CSS and client-side scripts that require no server credentials.

 ## Roadmap / Next Steps